 I am a budget traveler, a backpacker.
 I can be described as cheap, but I prefer the term frugal.

 In spite of this, we recently splurged on a 5-star hotel in Dubai.
 We’d just finished 64 days of traveling through India, sleeping in budget hotels and suffering from forlorn pillows, lumpy beds, and sweltering rooms in the process.
-I got a good deal at the Sheraton Dubai Creek ($135 per night) and I thought it would be a nice treat – a reward – for successfully making it through India.
+I got a good deal and I thought it would be a nice treat – a reward – for successfully making it through India.